 - Construction cost (at time of completion): €340 million

-Home to 32-time Bundesliga champions Bayern Munich, the Allianz Arena is perhaps best known for its iconic colour-changing plastic exterior – it is the only stadium which can completely change colour, thanks to 2,874 air-filled foil cushions, which cover 66,500 square metres.
+Home to 32-time Bundesliga champions Bayern Munich, Allianz Arena is perhaps best known for its iconic colour-changing plastic exterior – it is the only stadium which can completely change colour, thanks to 2,874 air-filled foil cushions, which cover 66,500 square metres.

 The ground is also home to the largest video walls apart from being one of the biggest stadiums in Europe, each measuring 198.72 square metres from corner to corner.